joont92/joont92.github.io/source/_posts/english/Phinease-and-Ferb-The-Fast-and-the-Phineas-본문-해석.md

 I got it!

-The Team Phineas car is avoiding every obstacle!
+The Team Phineas car is avoiding every `obstacle`!
-It's like he can see the whole darn track at once!
+**It's like he can see the whole darn track at once!**

 # 4회차
 Go Phineas!
 Go, Phineas.
 Gi Phineas!
 Go, Phineas.